Inaction as a Teaching Tool

 For example, while your students are working in Student-Paced Mode and you want to know how they are doing, the Teacher Dashboard can help surface possible areas of needed attention.

 The slide thumbnails will show you how many students are working on a particular slide.
-This could help you see when one student is getting stuck while the rest of the class is moving ahead.
+This can help you see when one student is getting stuck while the rest of the class is moving ahead.

 Similarly, the progress bars at the bottom of each slide give you an indication of what percentage of students have entered a response.